-Risk factors

-An investment in our common shares involves a high degree of risk.
+Risk factors An investment in our securities involves a high degree of risk.

 Please refer to "Risk Factors" in this prospectus and under "Item 3.
-Key Information

--D. Risk factors" in our Annual Report on Form 20-F for the year ended December 31, 2017, incorporated by reference herein, and other information included or incorporated by reference in this prospectus for a discussion of factors you should carefully consider before investing in our common shares.
+Key Information - D. Risk factors" in our Annual Report on Form 20-F for the year ended December 31, 2017, incorporated by reference herein, and other information included or incorporated by reference in this prospectus for a discussion of factors you should carefully consider before investing in our securities.